vanja-san/Konserva/README.md

 ## 📦 Installation

-1. Download `Konserva.exe` from [Releases](../../releases)
+1. Download latest version from [Releases](../../releases)
+2. Unpack archive in any folder
-2. Double‑click to run – no installation needed
+3. Double‑click to run – no installation needed

 All data is stored in:
 ```